North Carolina Motorcycle Accident Lawyer

 - Physical pain and suffering caused by your injuries

-- Emotional distress, including anxiety and post-traumatic stress disorder (PTSD), caused by the accident
+- Emotional distress, including anxiety and post-traumatic stress disorder (PTSD), was caused by the accident

 - Property damage, such as costs to repair or replace your damaged bike